tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 ### Traceability in the VM ###

-Tracking the cycle in G1 using logs is simple - `-Xlog:gc,gc+marking` prints the current concurrent mark cycle state and run-time.
-Here is output from one random log I had:
+The *Concurrent Mark Cycle* can be tracked easily using logs - `-Xlog:gc,gc+marking` prints the current concurrent mark cycle phases and at the end of such a phase the time the phase took.
+Here is output from one random log:

 ```
 [441.432s][info][gc        ] GC(119) Pause Young (Concurrent Start) (G1 Evacuation Pause) 16928M->16520M(20480M) 199.167ms